koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 The actual communication protocol does not impact this discussion much.
 The arguments do not change whether we use REST, gRPC, or even SOAP.

-Even so, be aware that the actual protocol may worsen some implications.
-For example by increasing the communication overhead.
+Be aware that the actual protocol may worsen some implications.
+For example, by increasing the communication overhead.
 Concrete requirements and use cases should drive the selection of the protocol.

 The advantages of reusing assets via API calls are clear.

 The API protects its users from internal implementation details.
 Whether a service uses a SQL database or a graph database does not leak to its users.
 Even changes become easier.
 Changes to the internal data structure and logic do not impact users of the API.
-This allows for a more nuanced release strategy for new features.
+This allows for a more nuanced release strategy for additional features.
 Finally, API reuse does not require special middleware or infrastructure.
 It does not get easier than a HTTPS call.

 I do not want to go into any detailed discussion around the advantages of great APIs.
 The [internet](https://www.thoughtworks.com/radar/techniques/apis-as-a-product) provides lot's of documentation on this topic.